gnilk/testrunner/README.md

 At the same time - there is no point with read-testing unless we have written something first.
 Therefore we say that `dbwrite` should execute before `dbread` (as `dbread` depends on `dbwrite`).

-### Advanced functionality
+## Advanced functionality
 It is possible to register a pre/post callback hook for a test.
 You can/should set them in your library main.
-You can reset them (set to null) in your test exit.
+You can reset them (set to null) in your test exit (but it's not required as hooks are associated with the module upon setting them).

 For instance assume you have a memory allocation tracking library and you want to make sure you are not leaking memory.
 ```cpp
     int test_module(ITesting *t) {